3 dead and several injured in an early-morning shooting outside a Reno casino

 “The bravery and rapid response by our officers stopped the suspect’s rampage on innocent victims, which definitely saved lives and prevented additional people from being victimized,” Nance, the Reno police chief, said.

-Three other people received minor injuries at the scene and declined to be taken to a hospital, according to the Regional Emergency Medical Services Authority Director Todd Kerfoot.
-An officer was also injured, likely from glass shards, Nance said.
+Because the shooting of the suspect involved Reno officers, Sparks police will take a lead role in the investigation of the whole incident, Nance said.

-Because the shooting of the suspect involved Reno officers, Sparks police will lead the investigation of the whole incident, which is the normal protocol, Nance said.
+The six Reno police officers involved in the shooting were placed on administrative leave, which is standard policy, Reno police spokesperson Chris Johnson told CNN Tuesday.

 Nance joined Reno Mayor Hillary Schieve and other emergency response officials in offering condolences for the victims’ families.